-You cannot talk about the most notable people in the UK without mentioning Malala Yousafzai.
+You cannot talk about the most famous people from the United Kingdom without mentioning Malala Yousafzai.
 At 17, Malala became the youngest person to receive a Nobel Peace Prize.
 From a young age, Malala became an advocate of young girls’ education in a deeply conservative valley in Pakistan.
 This resulted in an assasination by the Taliban which she survived.

 She is now an international icon of peace, bravery and education and is the author of her autobiography and international bestseller, ‘I Am Malala’.

 She studied Philosophy, Economics and Politics at Oxford.

 King’s College, London

 In 1984, he was awarded the Nobel Peace Prize for his “role as a unifying leader in the campaign to solve the apartheid problem in South Africa.”
 From then on, he began his role as a voice for the voiceless in the battle against HIV/AIDS, hunger, bigotry, misogyny, etc.

 Before this remarkable list of achievements, Most Reverend Desmond Tutu was a graduate and postgraduate student at King’s College, London.
 At King’s period, Tutu said, “Research has opened up a whole new universe to me.
 I was delighted by the accessibility of books, the right to challenge and argue, and the opportunity to listen to the insights of minds whose knowledge and understanding made me ready to explore more.”

 To Kill a Mockingbird author Harper Lee studied law at the University of Alabama then left to follow her literary aspirations.
 In the summer of 1948, though, she returned to college to study abroad at Oxford University in England.
 Lee’s book was not written until she was thirty-four years old, though her academic education certainly played a part in improving her innate writing abilities.
 She’s one of the most famous people who studied abroad.